-Exploration in the Arctic and other Environmentally Sensitive Sea Areas ("ESSA") must be performed responsibly and to the highest possible standards using the best available technology.
-Our investment in specialized vessel design, acquisition technologies, operational procedures, accreditations and certifications has resulted in an unparalleled capability to safely operate in Arctic waters.
-Today we owns and operates the youngest, most uniform and highest ICE-rated seismic fleet.
-We are the only seismic contractor with:
+Exploration in the Arctic and other Environmentally Sensitive Sea Areas (ESSA) must be performed responsibly and to the highest possible standard.
+Investing in specialized vessel design, acquisition technologies, operational procedures, accreditations and certifications, Polarcus has an unparalleled capability to operate safely in Arctic waters.
+Today, Polarcus owns and operates the youngest, most uniform and highest ICE-rated seismic fleet.

 From the beginning, Polarcus has applied an approach to towed streamer operations based upon the employment of a procedural framework to integrate all elements of the Maritime and Seismic components including: